fopina/classyclick/README.md

 You can compose commands together as the wrapped class is just a `dataclass`.

-Only thing to remember is that the original wrapped class is stored in `Command.classy`, as `Command` becomes a function after being decorated.

-As example, if we wanted a `Bye` command just like the `Hello` example above, but with a small change, we can subclass `Hello.classy`
+As example, if we wanted a `Bye` command just like the `Hello` example above, but with a small change, we can subclass `Hello`

 ```python
 import click